aakriiti2504/Movies-ETL/README.md

 ## Code and Results:
 - Deliverable 1: Write an ETL Function to Read Three Data Files

+The code can be found in the ETL_function_test.ipynb file

 - Deliverable 2: Extract and Transform the Wikipedia Data

+The code can be found in the ETL_clean_wiki_movies.ipynb file

 - Deliverable 3: Extract and Transform the Kaggle data

+The code can be found in the ETL_kaggle_data.ipynb file

 - Deliverable 4: Create the Movie Database

+The code can be found in the ETL_create_database.ipynb

 ## Summary: